enesgasi/Vehicle-Tracking-System-With-OpenCV/README.md

 Make sure you open the folder via VsCode folder explorer.
-You can try the program with your own videos Thanks,
+You can try the program with your own videos.
+Thanks.

 Enes.